Learn how to make Smoked Trout on ANY grill or smoker!

 If you are in a rush, the pellicle will form even faster if you bring the trout outside or set up a box fan to circulate air gently on the fish while it is on the wire rack.

-The Best Seasonings for Smoked Trout
+Best Seasonings

 Now, go easier than you normally might with any additional seasonings because your trout fillets are already very well salted.